What is differential geometry: curves and surfaces: Convex curves

 {

-Note that the lemma fails for curves with self-intersections.
-For example, the curve $\gamma$ on the diagram always turns right, so it has negative curvature everywhere, but it lies on the right side of the line $xy$.
+The lemma fails for curves with self-intersections.
+For example, the curve $\gamma$ on the picture always turns right, so it has negative curvature everywhere, but it lies on the right side of the line $xy$.

 }